Veera Dheera Sooran

-Veera Dheera Sooran: Part – 2 (Note: Marketed as வீர தீர சூரன்: பாகம் – 2 vīra tīra sūran: pāgam-2 in Tamil.) is a 2025 Indian Tamil-language action thriller film written and directed by S. U. Arun Kumar.
+Veera Dheera Sooran – Part 2 is a 2025 Indian Tamil-language neo-noir action thriller film written and directed by S. U. Arun Kumar.
 It is produced by Riya Shibu under HR Pictures.
 The film stars Vikram in the titular role, alongside S. J. Suryah, Suraj Venjaramoodu (in his Tamil debut), Dushara Vijayan and Prudhvi Raj.

 The film was officially announced in October 2023 under the tentative title Chiyaan 62, as it is the 62nd film for Vikram, known popularly as Chiyaan, as the lead actor, and the official title was announced in April 2024.
 Principal photography began the same month and wrapped by mid-November 2024.
 The film has music composed by G. V. Prakash Kumar, cinematography handled by Theni Eswar and editing by Prasanna GK.

 Veera Dheera Sooran: Part – 2 was initially scheduled to be released on 30 January 2025, but was postponed.
-It was released worldwide on 27 March 2025 in standard and EPIQ formats to positive reviews from critics.
+It was released worldwide on 27 March 2025 in standard and EPIQ formats to positive reviews from critics with praise for the cast performances (particularly Vikram and Suryah) and became a commercial success at the box office.

 Plot

-On the night of the local temple festival in Madurai, tensions escalate between SP Arunagiri and former mobster boss "Periyavar" Ravi, leading to the former deciding to encounter the latter and his son, Kannan.
+On the night of the local temple festival in Madurai, tensions escalate between SP Arunagiri and former mobster boss "Periyavar" Ravi, leading to the former deciding to kill the latter and his son Kannan in a staged encounter.
 Ravi goes to his former enforcer, Kaali, for help.
-However, Kaali, now the owner of a provision store, leads a blissful life with his wife, Kalaivaani "Kalai", and their two children, Janani and Dilip.
-He does not want to resort to violence again, preferring his domestic life, but eventually decides to help Ravi as he begs him and assures him that he will not get caught by any means.
+Kaali, now a provision store owner, leads a blissful life with his wife, Kalaivaani "Kalai", and their two children, Janani and Dilip.
+He does not want to resort to violence again but eventually decides to help Ravi as he begs him and assures him that he will not get caught.

-Kaali and Venkat, his former friend and Ravi's nephew, get hold of landmines from Ravi's old house after Kaali decides to use traditional weapons instead of modern ones, so that even if they succeed, the deed would not be traced back to them.
-Kaali sets up a few landmines and connects them with a string altogether so that Arunagiri's vehicle could run over the string and explode.
-However, in the process of doing so, Venkat suffers a seizure, leading to him falling down with Kaali in tow, who barely manages to grab him before Venkat is about to hit the mines and trigger them.
+Kaali and Venkat, his former friend and Ravi's nephew, get hold of landmines from Ravi's old house after Kaali decides to use traditional weapons rather than modern ones so that even if they succeed, the deed would not be traced back to them.
+Kaali sets up a few landmines and connects them with a string so that Arunagiri's vehicle would run over the string and explode.
+However, in the process of doing so, Venkat suffers a seizure, leading to him falling with Kaali in tow, who barely manages to grab him before Venkat is about to hit the mines and trigger them.
 They ultimately fail to kill Arunagiri, and Kaali reports the same back to Ravi.
 Kannan comes into the picture and intervenes, threatening to kill Kaali and his family, who are at the temple festival.